 All students must complete at least one course from each of the following categories: natural sciences, methods, ethics/policy/law, and seminar.
 Please see below for a list of courses that meet these specifications.
 Additional credit hours are determined by the FGC (typically 15 credit hours).
 Foreign language requirement is determined by the FGC.
 Students must complete a Coursework Approval Form, which summarizes all courses to be taken, and obtain signatures from their adviser, committee members, and the OCE program coordinator once the coursework is completed.

 Students wishing to be admitted to doctoral candidacy will undergo a qualifying examination by the guidance committee designed to test the student’s in-depth knowledge in their major field and their ability to conduct independent and original research in oceanography.
 Qualifying students will present to the guidance committee a research proposal in which the soundness, originality, and feasibility of the investigation are clearly stated, and which when approved based on a proposal examination by the committee, will form the basis for the doctoral dissertation.

 Students are advanced to candidacy after successfully completing the comprehensive exam, proposal exam, and all coursework required by the guidance committee.
 Students must complete a dissertation, present their results at a public seminar, and pass an oral examination by the thesis committee.

 Although not a strict requirement, all graduate students are encouraged to obtain teaching experience, preferably as a teaching assistant.

 All students are required to spend time in the field, even if their research project and interests are primarily based on analytical research, modeling studies, or laboratory experiments.
-The field requirement could include extended time at sea onboard one of the UNH, UNOLS, NOAA, or similar oceanographic research vessels, or include field experiments at locations in New Hampshire, the U.S., or around the globe, and includes possible nearshore studies, Antarctic expeditions, or other land-based studies related to oceanography.
+The field requirement could include extended time at sea onboard one of the UNH, UNOLS, NOAA, or similar oceanographic research vessels, or include field experiments at locations in New Hampshire, the U.S., or around the globe, and includes possible nearshore and estuarine studies, Antarctic expeditions, or other land-based studies related to oceanography.
 Successful completion of the field requirement will be determined by the guidance committee.